JetBlue Airways (JBLU) Q2 2017 Results - Earnings Call Transcript

 Boston was again our highest margin focus at the end of second quarter and continues to be a perfect fit for our combination of low fares and high service.
 The unique geographic location of Boston makes it ideal for our point-to-point strategy.

 We have seen corporate traffic continue to grow.
-We introduced our service from Boston to LaGuardia and Atlanta in 2016 and 2017 in response to corporate customer demand and both routes are exceeding our expectations.
-We look forward to adding Mint service from Boston to Las Vegas, San Diego and Seattle further introducing our premium cabin to existing routes.
+We introduced our service from Boston to LaGuardia and Atlanta in 2016 and 2017 in response to corporate customer demand, and both routes are exceeding our expectations.
+We look forward to adding Mint service from Boston to Las Vegas, San Diego, and Seattle, further introducing our premium cabin to existing routes.

 Mint, as Robin mentioned, continues to be a margin and RASM builder.
-We now have daily Mint service in New York, Boston and Fort Lauderdale connecting our focus city of Los Angeles as well as San Francisco.
+We now have daily Mint service in New York, Boston, and Fort Lauderdale connecting to our focus city in Los Angeles as well as San Francisco.
 The four New York and Boston Mint routes are among our most profitable markets.

 In the second quarter, we raised Mint fares for the 14th time, which demonstrates both the outstanding value proposition and continued strong customer demand.
 By year end, we are scheduled to have 31 Mint aircraft on nine daily markets.
-Mint aircraft, which includes both Mint and Core seats, should contribute 16% of seat mile by the fourth quarter of 2017, up from 12% in the second quarter.
+Mint aircraft, which includes both Mint and Core seats, should contribute 16% of seat miles by the fourth quarter of 2017, up from 12% in the second quarter.

 We're thrilled with how Fort Lauderdale has developed in the second quarter, where year-over-year RASM outperformed the system by nearly 5 points.
-This is a solid achievement considering that we continue to build our franchise in the face of competitive capacity.
+This is a solid achievement, considering that we continue to build our franchise in the face of competitive capacity.

 We continue to build both the breadth and depth of our service in Fort Lauderdale.
 The mix of traffic in South Florida and strategic location fits our low cost and high service model perfectly.
 We see great margin growth potential in the years to come.
-Our new Mint service in Fort Lauderdale is off to an outstanding start with RASM up over 20% year-over-year.
-The addition of Mint in Fort Lauderdale route further differentiates JetBlue from a low cost and legacy competition in South Florida, and grows our RASM premium relative to other airlines.
+Our new Mint service in Fort Lauderdale is off to an outstanding start, with RASM up over 20% year-over-year.
+The addition of Mint in Fort Lauderdale routes further differentiates JetBlue from our low cost and legacy competition in South Florida, and grows our RASM premium relative to other airlines.

 Turning to slide 9 and the revenue outlook.
-Second quarter RASM grew 7% year-over-year or 3.25% excluding the impact of holidays, co-brand incentives, and a lower completion factor.
-Our outlook improved throughout the quarter as the impact of our capacity, yield and ancillary initiatives exceeded our expectations.
+Second quarter RASM grew 7% year-over-year, or 3.25% excluding the impact of holidays, co-brand incentives, and a lower completion factor.
+Our outlook improved throughout the quarter as the impact of our capacity, yield, and ancillary initiatives exceeded our expectations.
 Looking into the third quarter, we expect RASM to range between minus 0.5% and positive 2.5%.
-Our RASM guide now includes 0.5 point of RASM impact from a challenging operational environment in the Northeast.
+Our RASM guide now includes 0.5 point of RASM impact from the challenging operational environment in the Northeast.

 Underlying demand trends alone would point to a guidance range of zero to 3%.
-Summer demand remained solid and we continue to see the benefits of revenue management and capacity adjustments as we move towards the off-peak month of September.
-We're pleased with the progress we're making in RASM and the development of our network, both are important efforts as we work towards the superior margins.
-I also want to thank out amazing crewmembers, both in the field and in support centers, for all of their hard work.
+Summer demand remained solid, and we continue to see the benefits of revenue management and capacity adjustments as we move towards the off-peak month of September.
+We're pleased with the progress we're making in RASM and the development of our network, both are important efforts as we work towards superior margins.
+I also want to thank our amazing crewmembers, both in the field and in support centers, for all of their hard work.

 And with that, I'll turn the call over to Steve.